 - [peekaboo onHide=”Show TEKS” onShow=”«Hide TEKS”]

 (3) Patterns, relationships, and algebraic thinking.
-The student identifies proportional or non-proportional linear relationships in problem situations and solves problems.
+The student solves problems involving direct proportional relationships.
 The student is expected to:

-(B) estimate and find solutions to application problems involving percents and other proportional relationships such as similarity, scaling, unit costs, and related measurement units.
+(B) estimate and find solutions to application problems involving proportional relationships such as similarity, scaling, unit costs, and related measurement units.

-(13) Probability and statistics.
+(12) Probability and statistics.
 The student uses measures of central tendency and variability to describe a set of data.
 The student is expected to: